mesosphere-backup/ansible-dcos/docs/INSTALL_AZURE.md

 cp group_vars/all.example group_vars/all
 ```

 The now created file `group_vars/all` is for configuring DC/OS.
 The variables are explained within the file.
-In order to setup DC/OS for AWS, you should change at least the following variables:
+In order to setup DC/OS for Azure, you should change at least the following variables:

-Change the exhibitor backend to `aws_s3`.
-So the master discovery is done by using an S3 bucket:
+Change the exhibitor backend to `azure`.
+So the master discovery is done by using an Azure shared storage:

 ```
 # Configuration for the Exhibitor Storage Backend
-# options: aws_s3, static
+# options: aws_s3, static, azure
-exhibitor: aws_s3
+exhibitor: azure
 ```
-You also have to create an S3 bucket on your own and specify the AWS credentials, the bucket name, and the bucket region:
+You also have to fill Azure Storage Account Name, secret key, blob prefix and container:

 ```
-# AWS S3 Credentials (only needed for exhibitor: aws_s3)
+# Azure Credentials (only needed for exhibitor: azure)
-aws_access_key_id: "YOUR_AWS_ACCESS_KEY_ID"
+exhibitor_azure_account_name: "******"
-aws_secret_access_key: "YOUR_AWS_SECRET_ACCESS_KEY"
+exhibitor_azure_account_key: "******"
-aws_region: YOUR_BUCKET_REGION
+exhibitor_azure_prefix: ""
-s3_bucket: YOUR_BUCKET_NAME
+exhibitor_azure_container: dcos-exhibitor
 ```

 Ansible also needs to know how to find the instances that got created via Terraform.
 For that we you run a dynamic inventory script called `./inventory.py`.
 To use it specify the script with the parameter `-i`.
 In example, check that all instances are reachable via Ansible: